The journal became a successor of Orchard and Vegetable Garden journal, which had been coming out since 1862.

 In the December (1959) Orchard and Vegetable Garden issue was published the decision of the Ministry of Agriculture of the USSR to establish two editions on the basis of the journal: Potato and Vegetables, Gardening.

 Since 1960, the journal has published as Potato and Vegetables.
 Over the years, it won respect and deserved popularity of his readers: scientists, employees of research institutes, students, heads of farms, specialists, foremen, amateurs of vegetable gardening.
-On its pages as in a mirror the history of development of domestic potato and vegetable growing, the greenhouse industry with their problems, recessions and rises was reflected.
+On its pages as in a mirror the history of development of domestic potato and vegetable growing, the greenhouse industry with their problems, recessions and rises were reflected.

 In the November 2014 editorial board of Potato and Vegetables has received from The Russian Book Chamber the official confirmation of a reorganization of the Orchard and Vegetable Garden journal, as a result of which since 1960 publishing of Potatoes and Vegetables and Gardening journals has began.